Notion Linked Databases: A Complete Guide

 If you're a Notion user looking to take your productivity to the next level, you might have heard of linked databases.
 But what are they, exactly, and how can they help you get more organized?
 In this complete guide, we'll explore everything you need to know about Notion linked databases & self-referential filtering.
+Plus, you'll learn how to get multiple databases in one view in Notion.

 What are Notion Linked Databases?